abdrahmansoltan/Learning-Notes/Devops/CI-CD.md

 The difference is that instead of deploying your application manually, you set it to be **deployed automatically**.
 Human intervention is not required.

 ![Continuous Deployment](./img/cd.PNG)

 ---

+## Circle CI

+It's a `Continuous Integration` and `Continuous Deployment` tool that is easy to set up and use.
+It is a cloud-based tool that is integrated with GitHub and Bitbucket.

+- It uses pre-defined **Jobs** to:

+  - install dependencies on a docker image and run it

+- **The build flow for a frontend application:**

+  - `webapp` -> build -> generates: (`app.#.js`, `vendor.#.js`, `otherfiles.#.extension`)
+    - `#` means a unique (number / hash) that is different on each build, so that when web browsers knows that the file has changed and it needs to download the new file. (cache busting)
+  - All these files are spit out into `dist` folder which was used to be deployed manually
+  - So it was a hassle to keep doing this manually for every build.

+  - Build is different depending on which `.env` file was used (Mode)

+- How we can use **CI/CD** to automate this process

+  - builds -> starts a `docker image` (with the environment needed to run the app set up)
+  - use a `config.yml` file that:
+    - contains all commands to make the `docker` environment
+    - installs all the required `dependencies`
+    - builds the webapp, depending on which `mode` it is run in
+    - runs the unit tests (angular test & vue tests)
+    - runs `linting` on the code.

+- Any PR that uses circle-ci has to run through the pipeline steps:

+  - installing dependencies
+  - testing + building (in parallel)
+  - building docker image

+  > if any of these fails, the pipeline stops and the build is therefore failed.

+---